didadidaboom/bkmist/README.md

-# A back-end for a social app: provided api for different service
+# A back-end for a social app: provided api for different services
-## framework
+## Framework
 + Django